RobotLocomotion/drake/doc/_pages/installation.md

 Alternatively, you can skip the pre-compiled binaries and [build Drake from source](/from_source.html).

+Drake's binary releases do not support the Mosek nor Gurobi solvers.
+To use Mosek or Gurobi, you must build Drake from source.

 We're considering adding macOS support for Homebrew, i.e., ``brew install drake``.
 Please upvote or comment on [#12782](https://github.com/RobotLocomotion/drake/issues/12782)